Linaro/Connect/_pages/attendance-and-infectious-diseases.md

 ## SPECIFIC INFECTIOUS DISEASES INVOLVING POTENTIAL HEALTH RISKS FOR TRAVELLERS

-CoronaVirus is currently one of the most important infectious disease threats for travellers and conference attendees.
+Coronavirus (COVID-19) is currently one of the most important infectious disease threats for travellers and conference attendees.
 Although little is known about this virus yet, new information is coming through daily.
 The following criteria have been taken into account by Linaro when issuing this notice: